As The Coronavirus Crisis Heats Up, Why Aren't We Hearing From The CDC?

 "Dr. Fauci is one of the world's greatest researchers.
 He has a fantastic career; he is a wonderful human being. he is able to navigate very complex scientific and political issues extremely well," agrees Frieden.
 "But CDC is the country's public health agency.
 Fighting this pandemic without CDC central to that fight is like fighting it with one hand tied behind your back."

-Top officials who could be communicating with the public more regularly include CDC director Robert Redfield, principal deputy director Anne Schuchat and Nancy Messonnier, who is director of the CDC's National Center for Immunization and Respiratory Diseases.
+Top officials who could be communicating with the public more regularly include CDC Director Robert Redfield; CDC principal deputy director, Anne Schuchat; and Nancy Messonnier, who is director of the CDC's National Center for Immunization and Respiratory Diseases.

 "Those are the most important people to have out there because of the positions they hold, what they represent, the fact that many of them are physicians, and all of them have expertise in public health and particularly in infectious disease," says Bill Pierce of APCO Worldwide, who served as spokesperson for the Department of Health and Human Services under President George W. Bush.